API reference

 #Does the API support CORS?

 No, the API does not support CORS.
-You must use a server to make requests to the API.

 The Quickstart repository contains a simple example of a server making requests - replicating that behavior for both the Link operations but also subsequent FHIR requests is important for security.